 Why Use Jokes in Spanish Class?

-Humor is a positive way to start any class.
-It builds classroom community and supports social-emotional learning.
+Humor is a positive and fun way to start any class.
+It builds classroom community and supports social-emotional learning during your Spanish lessons.
 A joke or meme can be a conversation starter or a check-in to see how students are doing.
 Funny Spanish Jokes and memes are a way to connect with students and get to know them better.
-Seeing how students smile or groan at a silly dad joke in Spanish, gives you a better window to understand their personality.
-Jokes are especially helpful to have projected as students enter a virtual or online class to help lighten the mood.
+A good laugh is often the best medicine.

 Using funny jokes in Spanish helps expose students to authentic culture.
 Jokes bring up regional variations and expose students to new vocabulary in context.
-Additionally, deeper thinking is involved regarding puns using a new language.
-Using jokes and memes with pictures helps support the comprehension of learners of all ages.
+It can be a bilingual joke, spanglish jokes, pepito jokes, corny jokes, bad dad jokes, jaimito jokes, Mexican jokes, or a simple pun in the Spanish language.

 How to Use Funny Jokes in Spanish Class